Akene-Uzezi/incident-tracker-backend/README.md

 # Issue Tracker

-A RESTful API for tracking incidents/issues built with Go, Gin, and PostgreSQL.
+A RESTful API for tracking workplace incidents and safety reports built with Go, Gin, and PostgreSQL.

 ## Overview

-The Issue Tracker is a web application designed to help organizations track and manage workplace incidents, safety reports, and other types of issues.
-It provides user authentication, role-based access control, and incident reporting capabilities.
+The Issue Tracker is a web application designed to help organizations (particularly healthcare settings) track and manage workplace incidents, safety reports, and clinical events.
+It provides user authentication, role-based access control, department-based scoping, and comprehensive incident reporting with structured clinical data.

 ## Features